"Why won't they do this???"

 Meanwhile, if you try to draw attention, and want a gold medal for doing a few dishes, they'll also notice...for the wrong reasons...and resent you.

-Looking to understand more about how your example matters?
+Looking to understand more about how your example matters and helps you get team buy-in?
 Start here:

-- The culture of your team is set by your example as we explain here.
+- The great company culture of your team is set by your example as we explain here.

-- If you want to change the culture of your team, it starts with you.
+- If you are interested in changing your team culture, it starts with you.

 - Learn how Theo Epstein turned the Chicago Cubs into winners by changing the culture.